-Flight Sergeant Jack Donnelly Pringle (1485878) served in the Royal Air Force Volunteer Reserve during World War Two.
-Born on 20th May 1923, he was the son of the late Robert Samuel Pringle and Margaret Pringle of 37 Cregagh Road, Belfast, Co.
-Down.
+Flight Sergeant Jack Donnelly Pringle (1485878) served in the Royal Air Force Volunteer Reserve during the Second World War.
+Born on 20th May 1923, he was the son of the late Robert Samuel Pringle and Margaret Pringle of 37 Cregagh Road, Belfast.

 Jack Donnelly Pringle’s grave is in Section AL, Grave 36 of Carnmoney Cemetery, Newtownabbey, Co.
 Antrim.
 His name is on a memorial at St. Paul’s Church, Yelverton, Devon.
 His headstone in Newtownabbey bears the inscription:

 He gaveth the wings to fly to breath the purer air on high.